gvwilson/thirdbit/_posts/2019/05/2019-05-30-software-engineering-revisited.md

         (Begel and Zimmermann found that
         [developers believe there's a high risk they would be](https://www.microsoft.com/en-us/research/publication/analyze-this-145-questions-for-data-scientists-in-software-engineering/).

-But I want to prepare students to go further---much further.
+But I want to prepare students to go further.
 Peggy Storey's outstanding keynote at ICSE this morning described three schools of thought in software engineering research: